artsy/doppler/app/views/content/docs/errors.md

 }
 ```

+### 429 Errors

+The API will return an HTTP 429 `Too many requests` error when your client is over the rate limit (currently 5 requests per second).
+You will not be blacklisted by default, only throttled.

 ### 500 Errors

 Internal server errors in the 50x range are not expected.
 Please [report](/help) any 50x errors.